Framing The Customer’s Problem Can Be The Hardest Part of Selling

 2. The end result.
 Once the customer stakeholders all agree on the pain they’re trying to address, they must then agree on the end-state: What does “good” look like?
 If each of the buyers has a different perspective on the problem, understandably each will have a different concept for the ideal future state.

-Again, the rep has to have strong situational awareness of each stakeholder’s priorities and business objectives.
+Again, the rep must have strong situational awareness of each stakeholder’s priorities and business objectives.
 What end result would make marketing happy?
 How does that compare to operations’ desired end state?
 Or sales?
 In addition to identifying all of these elements, the rep has to get them to agree on one view.
 Alignment and clarity around the desired end-state lays the foundation for building the case for change.

 3. The path to get there.
 But it’s not enough to marshal agreement on the pain and ideal end-state.
 The rep’s final task is helping all of the stakeholders get clarity around the best way to bridge the gap.
 Literally how the organization should get from here to there.
 This includes a range of factors, including the right timeline, approach, and vendor.